lucydevonne/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change group owner to school
+change owner and group owner